awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/security-best-practices.md

 ## Implement Server\-Side Encryption in Dependent Resources<a name="security-best-practices-sse"></a>

 Data at rest and data in transit can be encrypted in Kinesis Data Firehose\.
-For more information, see [Data Protection](encryption.md)\.
+For more information, see [Data Protection in Amazon Kinesis Data Firehose\.](https://docs.aws.amazon.com/firehose/latest/dev/encryption.html)

 ## Use CloudTrail to Monitor API Calls<a name="security-best-practices-cloudtrail"></a>